SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-03-cedric-xvi.md

 ### CEDRIC ###

 > PERHAPS YOU'D LIKE TO SIT DOWN.
+REMOVE YOUR COAT?

 <I>Set in the living room is a pair of plush chairs cushioned in crimson velvet.</i>